erf-model/ERF/Docs/sphinx_doc/theory/WindFarmModels.rst

 Actuator Disk Model - Simplified
 =================================

-A simplified actuator disk model based on one-dimensional momentum theory is implemented.
+A simplified actuator disk model based on one-dimensional momentum theory is implemented (See Section 3.2 in `Wind Energy Handbook 2nd edition`_).
 A schematic of the actuator disk is shown in  Fig. :numref:`fig:ActuatorDisk_Schematic`.
 The model is implemented as source terms in the equations for the horizontal velocity components (ie. `x` and `y` directions).
 The thrust force from the one-dimensional momentum theory is given by

 .. math::